Classifying Nakayama algebras with a braid group action on $\tau$-exceptional sequences: Braid group relations for Nakayama algebras of the form

 \begin{proof} \begin{enumerate} \item This is well known and follows e.g from \cite[Prop.
 2.5]{Adachi2016}, noting that the indecomposable modules of maximal length are projectives, so also $\tau$-rigid. \item Assume that $M$ decomposes $M = M_1 \oplus M_2$ for $M_1 \neq 0 \neq M_2$.
 Let $M_1 \oplus M_2 \xrightarrow[]{f = (f_1 \; f_2)} X$ be an epimorphism.
 Then $\im f = \im f_1 + \im f_2$.
 By uniseriality, $\im f_1 \subseteq \im f_2$ or $\im f_2 \subseteq \im f_1$.
 Assume without loss of generality that $\im f_2 \subseteq \im f_1$.
 Then $M_1$ generates $X$.
 If $M_1$ decomposes, we can continue this process until we identify an indecomposable summand of $M$ generating $M$.
 Since $\mathcal{N}$ is closed under taking opposite algebras, we immediately get the dual result. \item This formula for $\tau$ over Nakayama algebras is well known, see e.g \cite[Thm.
 V.4.1]{assem_skowronski_simson_2006}.
 The second claim follows from noting that $\rad M^t_l = M^{t-1}_{l-1}$. \item Assume that $M$ has top $S(t)$ and length $l$.
 By \cite[Prop.
 4.9]{bkt} the Bongartz complement of $M$ is given by

 Assume first that $N$ is non-projective.
 Then $N = \rad^i M$ for some $i\geq 1$.
 Thus the top of $M$ does not appear as a composition factor of $N$, and $\Hom_{C_n}(M,N) = 0$.

 Assume now that $N$ is projective.
 We have a map from $M$ to $P(i)$ exactly when $\soc(P(i)) = S(i+1)$ is a composition factor of $M$.
 The composition factors of $M$ are $S(t),S(t-1),\dots, S(t-l-1)$.
 The projectives with the aforementioned modules as socle are the projective $P(t-1),P(t-2),\dots,P(t-l-2)$, which are exactly the projectives not appearing as summands of the Bongartz complement of $M$.
 Thus $\Hom(M,N) = 0$. \item Note first that $C$ cannot be projective, as otherwise it would be in the Bongartz complement of $B$.
 If $B$ is projective, then $B$ is a summand of the Bongartz complement of $C$ and (4) gives that $\Hom_{C_n}(C,B) = 0$ as wanted.
-If $B$ is not projective, then by \cite[Lemma 5.4]{bkt} every map $f\colon C \to B$ is epi or mono.
+If $B$ is not projective, then by \cite[Lem.
+5.4]{bkt} every map $f\colon C \to B$ is epi or mono.
 There can not be any epi map from $C$ to $B$ as $B \oplus C$ is TF-ordered.
 If there is a mono map from $C$ to $B$ then we have $C \cong \rad^iB$ implying that $C$ would be in the Bongartz complement of $B$, which we by assumption cannot have.
 Therefore, $\Hom_{C_n}(C,B) = 0$. \end{enumerate} \end{proof}

-We are now ready to work with mutation of $\tau$-exceptional sequences over algebras on the form $C_n$.
-We will show that criteria M1 and M2 in \cref{prop:properties_mutation_braid_group} hold for all algebras on the form $C_n$.
-Following the work by Crawley-Boevey \cite{cbw92} and Ringel \cite{ringel_exceptional} on mutation of exceptional sequences for hereditary algebras we will then be able to conclude that these two criterion hold for all algebras in $\mathcal{N}$, and that therefore the braid group relations hold for mutation of $\tau$-exceptional sequences for algebras in $\mathcal{N}$ and in particular for algebras on the form $C_n$.
+We are now ready to work with mutation of $\tau$-exceptional sequences over algebras of the form $C_n$.
+We will show that criteria M1 and M2 in \cref{prop:properties_mutation_braid_group} hold for all algebras of the form $C_n$.
+Following the work by Crawley-Boevey \cite{cbw92} and Ringel \cite{ringel_exceptional} on mutation of exceptional sequences for hereditary algebras we will then be able to conclude that these two criteria hold for all algebras in $\mathcal{N}$, and that therefore the braid group relations hold for mutation of $\tau$-exceptional sequences for algebras in $\mathcal{N}$ and in particular for algebras of the form $C_n$.

 In the rest of this section, modules are assumed to be $C_n$-modules unless it is explicitly mentioned that a more general result is given, and $X$ always denotes an indecomposable module.

 \begin{lemma} Let $(B,C)$ be a $\tau$-exceptional sequence such that $C$ is projective, or $(B,C)$ is (left) irregular.
 Then $\varphi(B,C) = (?,B)$. \end{lemma}